OpenPj/alfresco-process-services-project-sdk/README.md

 The project consists of the following Maven submodules:

- * APS Extensions JAR (`aps-extensions-jar`): put here your Java extensions
+ * APS extensions JAR (`aps-extensions-jar`): put here your Java extensions
- * Activiti App Overlay WAR (`activiti-app-overlay-war`): it will generate the activiti-app WAR overlay with APS Extensions JAR embedded
+ * Activiti App Overlay WAR (`activiti-app-overlay-war`): it will generate activiti-app WAR overlay with APS Extensions JAR embedded
+ * Activiti App Overlay Docker (`activiti-app-overlay-docker`): it will punt your overlayed WAR into the APS Docker container

 # APS Extensions JAR Module